Azathothas/Stars/README.md

 - [DeSireFire/animeTrackerList](https://github.com/DeSireFire/animeTrackerList) – 动漫磁性链接加速方案（animeTrackerList）
 - [Devang-Solanki/android-hacking-101](https://github.com/Devang-Solanki/android-hacking-101) – This repo is a helpful starting point for those interested in exploring the world of Android hacking and bug bounties.
 The resources mentioned have personally assisted me.
 - [EdOverflow/bugbounty-cheatsheet](https://github.com/EdOverflow/bugbounty-cheatsheet) – A list of interesting payloads, tips and tricks for bug bounty hunters.
-- [ErikMcClure/bad-licenses](https://github.com/ErikMcClure/bad-licenses) – A compendium of absurd open-source licenses.
+- [ErikMcClure/bad-licenses](https://github.com/ErikMcClure/bad-licenses) – A compendium of absurd "open-source" licenses.
 - [Escape-Technologies/awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) – A curated list of awesome GraphQL Security frameworks, libraries, software and resources
 - [FBlackBox/BlackBox](https://github.com/FBlackBox/BlackBox) – BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
 BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
 - [HarvsG/WireGuardMeshes](https://github.com/HarvsG/WireGuardMeshes) – A text repo to feature-track WireGuard mesh software